{ Championing Fatherhood }

 .

-I recently read a book by Dr. Nate Zinsser; a leading performance coaches of world-class athletes who has also trained Army cadets on how to leverage confidence on the battlefield.
+I recently read a book by Dr. Nate Zinsser; a leading performance coach of world-class athletes who has also trained Army cadets on how to leverage confidence on the battlefield.
 In The Confident Mind: A Battle-Tested Guide to Unshakeable Performance, Zinsser discusses the role confidence plays in any kind of performance.
 I was looking for additional guidance on how confidence applies to leading an organization, a role that requires performing effectively in many ways.
 Like most leaders of an organization, I’ve lacked confidence at times in making decisions and felt the resulting anxiety and pressure that accompanies it.
 I wondered whether Zinsser’s guidance could help me create a more solid foundation of confidence.

 Soon after I started reading it, I realized that his guidance could not only provide me with a more solid foundation of confidence in leading NFI.
 I saw how anyone can apply it to facilitating a fatherhood program, a role that requires leadership.